alta3/ssh-githugger/README.md

       R, --user USER  store output for USER
     ```

-0. Now install the keys for Sam, Stu, Sean, and BJ.
+0. Install the keys for Sam, Stu, Sean, and BJ.
 Please use the `-a` to add information about who owns the keys

     `python3.8 ssh-copy-id-from-github.py -a -f ~/.ssh/authorized_keys sfeeser seaneon bryfry sgriffith3`

 0. Cat the changes to the .ssh authorized key file.